-Every LLM call passes through one gateway that enforces policy before the provider is called, posts every dollar to a finance-grade ledger, and proves what the spend produced.
-One product — not five stitched together.
+Every LLM call passes through one gateway that enforces policy before the provider is called, meters every dollar to a team, and signs a tamper-evident receipt of what happened.
+The audit-grade evidence layer for AI — one product, not five stitched together.

 Observability tools watch traffic after the fact.
 Guardrail services score risk but can't stop a request.
 FinOps platforms see the invoice, not the request.
 Developer-analytics tools count activity, not outcomes.

-Wardin is the only layer that enforces, meters, and attributes from inside the request path — so a policy violation never reaches a provider, every token has an owner before finance asks, and every dollar can be traced to the work it produced.
+Wardin is the audit-grade evidence layer for AI — it enforces, meters, and signs from inside the request path, so a policy violation never reaches a provider, every token has an owner before finance asks, and every call leaves a tamper-evident receipt.

 PII redaction, injection shields, model allowlists, and budget caps execute before the provider is called.
 A violation never leaves your network — there is nothing to clean up afterward.